WhiteflagProtocol/whiteflag-standard/WhiteflagSpecification.md

 of the resource.

 At the URL, a flattened JSON Web Signature JSON serialization (JWS-JS) formatted object i.a.w.
-RFC 7515 - JSON Web Signature (JWS) must be found.
+RFC 7515 (JSON Web Signature, JWS) must be found.
 This object contains a JSON object with authentication information together with a single digital signature.